Dream No Evil: Plot

 Meanwhile, back in Los Angeles, Patrick attempts to care for one of his medical student peers, Shirley, a woman with severe depression.
 The two, who live in the same apartment building, end up having sex.
 The following day, Grace travels to the city to visit Patrick at the hospital where he is completing his residency, but he is unable to talk with her.
 The Reverend's body is subsequently discovered by authorities, and Patrick directs the sheriff, Mike Pender, to the farm where Grace told him she is staying.
 While inspecting the property, the sheriff is murdered by an assailant with a scythe.

 Later, Grace confides to her father that she fears Patrick is cheating on her with Shirley.
 Timothy declares that he will exact revenge.
 Moments later, Patrick and Shirley arrive to check on Grace.
 Grace lures Patrick to the barn as Shirley watches curiously from the car.
 Patrick sees the sheriff's corpse stuffed in his police car, after which Grace appears brandishing an axe.
 Patrick and Shirley attempt to flee in the car, but Grace begins hysterically smashing the windows with the axe.
 Patrick manages to subdue Grace by holding her down and injecting her with thiopental from his medical kit.

 Authorities eventually arrive, and a detective explains Grace's dissociative psychosis to Patrick and Shirley: Her father was in fact a figment of her imagination, and she herself committed all of the murders.
-Before she is taken away by police, Grace apologizes to Patrick on behalf of her father, whom she says will "have to pay for all the things he has done."
+Before she is taken away by police, Grace apologizes to Patrick on behalf of her father, who she says will "have to pay for all the things he has done."